 The Canadian office has a different application process and deadlines than the ‘apply online’ option on the UAL website so please follow the information below carefully.

 - After submitting your information, you’ll receive an email with a checklist and instructions about how to submit supporting/supplementary documentation.

-- You may be invited to attend an admissions interview and asked to submit a digital portfolio for review.
+- You may be invited to attend an online admissions interview and asked to submit a digital portfolio for review.

 There is no fee to apply through the Canadian office.